TERREMEMBER/znbase/docs/content/v2.0/reference/configuration/default-ports.md

 ## Monitoring with Prometheus

-Use the following targets to configure [Prometheus](https://prometheus.io/) to scrape available metrics (in [Prometheus exposition format](https://prometheus.io/docs/instrumenting/exposition_formats/#text-based-format)) from the YugabyteDB HTTP endpoint:
+Use the following targets to configure [Prometheus](https://prometheus.io/) to scrape available metrics (in [Prometheus exposition format](https://prometheus.io/docs/instrumenting/exposition_formats/#text-based-format)) from the ZNbaseDB HTTP endpoint:

 ```
 <target>/prometheus-metrics